 This sign isn’t neon but beautiful and 50′s nonetheless:

 Thank God it was dark by the time I got back to the theater…

 … because I parked just across the street and changed in the back of my van.
 I like having a van because not only does it accommodate any size of thrift shop purchase but it’s a portable dressing room as well.
 This would not have been the case had I been driving this vehicle that whizzed past me on my way back to the theater:

 All in all, my day was fantastic.
 The show, the food, the sights, the thrift finds, all fantastic.
 So what’s not to love about a day trip to Riverside?
 Especially when everything but a Pigs Ear awaits me.

-Categories: Allee Posts, Allee Related, Certifikitsch Winners, Drink and Bar Accessories, Household Accessories, Places, Signs, The Color Purple, Travel
+Categories: Allee Posts, Allee Related, Certifikitsch Winners, Drink and Bar Accessories, Hotel/ motel, Household Accessories, Places, Signs, The Color Purple, Travel

 Allee Willis Museum of Kitsch